 Zoho Invoice Overview

 Zoho Invoice is one of several types of small business software this company offers—specifically, it’s an invoice software so you can create and send invoices to your customers and keep track of your business’s finances.
 It’s easy to set up, easy to use, and easy to scale as your business grows.
 According to their website, creating an invoice takes just two minutes.

 With Zoho Invoice, you can calculate estimates, send invoices, and accept payments for those invoices.
 Personalized templates allow you to easily create professional invoices.
 The features offered with each of the plans are robust and will help you get all of your invoices out, so hopefully you can get paid sooner and discourage late payments.

 Zoho Invoice Features

 Beyond invoice creation, Zoho Invoice offers several capabilities to make invoicing and payment-tracking easier for your small business.
 Many of the features Zoho Invoice offers are included with any plan you sign up for, even the free option.
 Here’s a look at some of the best features of Zoho Invoice:

-First and foremost, Zoho Invoice lets you send invoices, as well as automate reminders and accept payments online.
+First and foremost, Zoho Invoice lets you send invoices, as well as automate payment reminders and accept payments online.
 You can easily build your invoices based on one of their templates, and their software also enables you to send multilingual and multicurrency invoices.
 You can send your invoices online or in the mail, as well as duplicate, print or electronically share them.
 And if you bill the same customers on a regular basis, you can set up recurring invoices.